ArcherBright123/eeleM/README.md

 # Kirby and Bowser should are BROKEN.
 Only use them as a LAST RESORT.

-# Shadow the HedgeHog Is Here!
+# Shadow the HedgeHog Is Coming!

 <img width="353" alt="image" src="https://github.com/user-attachments/assets/1b98acff-b42b-45fd-8fe1-aaa2def8991d" />